 See?
 It’s super easy to make.

-Would you like to see some of my Vegan Sweetened Condensed Milk in action?
+Would you like to see some of my dairy free condensed milk in action?

 Oh good.
 I thought you’d never ask! 🙂